mbevc1/tdns/README.md

 make build
 ```

 Which should produce a locally binary to run.

+> [!NOTE]
-You'll need Golang compiler.
+You'll need Golang compiler and Make.

 To run tests there is a Makefile target for that as well: